shapeshed/shapeshed.com/content/posts/why_isnt_my_site_top_of_google.md

 ## Submit your site to search engines

 Visit the major search engine and see if your site is in their index.
 If it is not there is often a manual link entry form where you can submit your site.
-DMOZ [www.dmoz.org][1] is a human based search engine.
+[DMOZ][1] is a human based search engine.
 Getting into the catalogue can be hard but your rankings will improve if you are accepted.

 ## Pay Google to rank your link highly